amitschendel/rungo/README.md

 # rungo

-rungo is a simple, lightweight CLI tool for creating and running containers - container runtime.
+rungo is a simple, lightweight CLI tool for creating and running containers - AKA a container runtime.
 This project was created for experimenting with containers internals and better grasp the concepts of containerization.

 ## Features